benr-dev/monorepo-with-react-and-lerna/README.md

 controller (instead of, eg npm workspaces) then there is an issue.

 Both modules have a dev dependency on react in order to execute their tests.
-The app has a (runtime) dependency on react as well.
-So both modules have a copy of react within their node_modules dir.

-When a test is executed in the app, the test runner must resolve the components in the app.
-The resolver follows the symbolic link created by bootstrap from the app to the lib when it resolves the components from the lib.
-The component requires react, and the resolver begins following the node resolution algorithm from the component lib to find it, which it does within the lib's node_module folder.
-React considers this an error and the test fails with a react error.

-This monorepo is a set of experiments to see if there is any way to configure the monorepo to avoid this 'double react' problem.
+The component-lib has react as a peer dependency since any dependent module which uses the components will need to provide the react runtime to use them.
+The app has a (runtime) dependency on react.

+Jest is used as the test runner.
+This requires some specific configuration in order to enable the typescript and jsx transformations which jest uses to convert the test code